nicolasbeauvais/blog/posts/2021-11-29-silently-validating-a-laravel-request.md

 showing any error message.

-Let's start by creating our custom exception, I named it `SilentValidationException`, it take two parameters, first an instance of the Laravel validator which will contain the errors of the `FormRequest` validation, and a custom exception message.
+Let's start by creating our custom exception, I named it `SilentValidationException`, it takes two parameters, first an instance of the Laravel validator which will contain the errors of the `FormRequest` validation, and a custom exception message.
 I chose to store the error payload as an array to reuse it later.